 By Susan Brookhart Some conferences review and present information for audiences that aren’t familiar with it.
 For example, I might go to a conference to learn more about an assessment technique that already exists.
 But the BEST conferences create new information.
 The synergy of the event takes speakers’ and participants’

-By Scott Sterling Testing is one of the most contentious issues in education today, often creating a wedge between factions of the educational structure, crossing political and social lines.
+Testing is one of the most contentious issues in education today, often creating a wedge between factions of the educational structure, crossing political and social lines.
 As educators, we know that assessment helps us do our jobs efficiently.
 What many of us could do without is testing.
+SO WHAT’S THE

 By Cheryl Spittler “At the end of the day, the most overwhelming key to a child’s success is the positive involvement of parents.” — Jane D. Hull Over the past 25 years, I’ve been involved in education as both a parent and an educator.
 I’ve met some parents who are